 - Care for the environment

-Scientist believe that we are witnessing a cultural shift that is here to stay.
+Scientists believe that we are witnessing a cultural shift that is here to stay.
 The share of people in their 20s and 30s holding driver’s license has been shrinking.
 Millions of people already prefer to use shared car services like ZipCar instead of buying a vehicle.
 New technology and the internet is promoting this shift with full steam.
-Companies like UberX, Lyft and SideCar offer easy access to peer to peer transportation networks.
+Companies like UberX, Lyft, and SideCar offer easy access to peer-to-peer transportation networks.
 This comes handy for those who don’t want to be tied to public transportation routes and schedules.
-Choice is a beautiful thing … as the Uber motto states.
+The choice is a beautiful thing … as the Uber motto states.

 Additionally, big cities like New York and Chicago encourage bike integration programs and commit to expanding their networks of bike lanes.

 An increasing number of people show that owning a vehicle is not a priority anymore.
 But is this the end of car culture?
 According to Jalopnik, “This is not the end of car culture.
 It is the end of ‘Commuting Culture’.”
 They are completely right here because really the most popular cars on our roads today are not quite exciting – Toyota Camry and Ford Fusion to mention just a couple.

 Today Generations Y and Z prefer free Wi-Fi and unlimited texting and walking distance to Starbucks and Trader Joe’s rather than a boring commuting vehicle.

 One would say that the main reason is just the fact that cars are an expensive asset in a shrinking pool of opportunities.
 Do you think many young people just don’t want to drive, as the New York Times suggests, or they just can’t afford to buy and maintain a vehicle?